[Editor’s note: This story was originally published December 2017. It has since been updated and republished to reflect changes in stock price.]

 However, DISCA stock is making moves to counter this trend.
 One move consists of a direct-to-consumer option that will provide a la carte programming in what they’re calling a “skinny bundle.”

-Also critical to rebranding, Discovery announced its intent to acquire Scripps Networks Interactive, Inc. (NASDAQ:SNI).
-If the deal goes through, it will further increase the size of its content library.
-And it’s this content library that holds sway with an estimated 400,000 “superfans.”
+Also critical to rebranding, Discovery acquired Scripps Networks Interactive, Inc. (NASDAQ:SNI).
+This acquisition will further increase the size of Discovery’s content library.
+It’s this content library that holds sway with an estimated 400,000 “superfans.”
 It also purchased a majority stake in OWN, Oprah Winfrey’s cable network.

 At just over 12, DISCA stock has a low P/E. Over the last five years, annual growth has averaged almost 10%.
-This places the PEG ratio at just over 1.
+This places the PEG ratio at 1.83.

-Notably, the stock has lost more than half its value over the last 2.5 years; however, it rose 5% in November and may finally be on an uptrend.
-Earnings growth has plateaued over the last couple of years, but analysts expect earnings growth to resume in 2018, with double-digit annual increases through 2020.
+Notably, the stock has lost more than 30% its value over the last five years; however, it rose roughly 25% year-to-date and may finally be on a long-term uptrend.
+Earnings growth has plateaued over the last couple of years, but double-digit annual increases are on tap through 2020.

 Like many channels, DISCA has struggled with reduced cable viewership.
 However, the company added content from Scripps and OWN recently.
 And with its initiatives to offer a la carte programming to its core “superfans” and fans in general, DISCA is poised to resume growth and offer more of the programming that endeared Discovery to so many before.